gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

 ### Actions

+#### add
-* add\* - Installs npm package, adds plugin to `gatsby-config.js`, warns if further config is needed. potential alias: install
+ - Installs npm package, adds plugin to `gatsby-config.js`, warns if further config is needed.
+ - potential alias: install
+ - yarn/npm support and auto chooses based on lock file. support global setting if implemented.
+ - Possibly implement a `onInstallPlugin` api to handle asking for config data on execution to inject into the default config.

+#### remove
-* remove\* - Removes npm package form `node_modules` and `package.json` and removes config from `gatsby-config.js`. potential alias: uninstall
+- Removes npm package form `node_modules` and `package.json`
-* disable - comments out config in `gatsby-config.js`.
-* enable - un-comments config in `gatsby-config.js`.
+- Removes config from `gatsby-config.js`.
+- potential alias: uninstall
+- yarn/npm support and auto chooses based on lock file. support global setting if implemented.

+#### config
+- Runs through configuration options again for dev to change answers if desired, defaults to current config.
+- uses new API

+#### search
-* search - searches the [plugin database](https://www.gatsbyjs.org/plugins/) and returns relevant options
+- searches the [plugin database](https://www.gatsbyjs.org/plugins/) and returns relevant options
+- possibly uses `inquire.js`

 \*add/remove should/could be designed to handle gatsby plugin dependencies as well.